bleonardb3/DSX_Local_Workshop_V12/README.md

 Goals:
 1. Note multiple interpreters
 2. Multiple magics i.e. %sql, %spark.pyspark

-### Lab 6: Watson Machine Learning
-1. Follow the instructions in [Watson Model Builder](https://github.com/bleonardb3/DSX_Local_Workshop_V12/blob/master/Lab%20Instructions/WatsonMachineLearning.pdf).
-Note you will need to click on the Download button to download the instructions to your machine.
-Otherwise the hyperlinks in the doucment will not work.

-Goals:
-1. Uploading Data Sets
-2. Introduction to Watson Machine Learning
-3. Optional: Refine Data (?)

-### Lab 7: SPSS Modeler in DSX -- consider changing for Lab in Lab Instructions
-1. Follow the instructions in [SPSS Modeler](https://github.com/bleonardb3/DSX_Local_Workshop_V12/blob/master/Lab%20Instructions/titanic-spss-modeler-edits-local-1.pdf).
-Note you will need to click on the Download button to download the instructions to your machine.
-Otherwise the hyperlinks in the document will not work.

-Goals:
-1. Introduction to SPSS Modeler

-### Lab 8: Data Refinery
-1. Follow the instructions in [Data Refinery](https://github.com/bleonardb3/DSX_Local_Workshop_V12/blob/master/Lab%20Instructions/Data%20Refinery%20Lab_Local_v1.pdf).
-Note you will need to click on the Download button to download the instructions to your machine.
-Otherwise the hyperlinks in the document will not work.

 ### Lab 9: Build R models in Jupyter and deploy into Shiny App
 1. Follow the instructions in Lab Instructions/R_in_DSXL.pdf